 1. Folder of Local Take-Out Menus

-the best places to dine on the go.
+Bring friends 'in the know' on the best places to dine on the go. |

 2. Welcome Mat

-Photo by www.housesittingvancouver.ca
+Photo by www.housesittingvancouver.ca |

 Check your local home-goods or big box store.
 For less than $15 you can easily find a welcome mat that reflects the personality of the homeowner.
 For a high-end look without the high-end cost, you could make a monogrammed mat for the same price, or less.